m-z-b/logcompare/README.md

 Most of the logfiles should represent "normal" operations.
 The log files will be analyzed and any "interesting" lines which differ significantly from other log files will be printed out.

+Compressed log files (with names ending in '.gz') do not need to be decompressed prior to analysis.

+## Interestingness

-Interestingness is determined by the lexical tokens in the file.
+Interestingness is determined by analysis of the lexical tokens in the file.
 What constitutes a token, how it should be normalized, and what tokens should be ignored are controlled by additional options to the program.

 ## Development